dfinity/portal/docs/developer-docs/integrations/icrc-1/icrc1-ledger-local-setup.md

 ./download_latest_icrc1_ledger.sh
 ```

-### Step 4:  Open the `dfx.json` file in your project's directory.
+### Step 4: Configuring the `dfx.json` file.
+Change Open the `dfx.json` file in your project's directory.
 Replace the existing content with the following:

 ``` json
 {